vsivsi/meteor-file-collection/README.md

       return x.length <= 140;
     }));
-    // You'll probably want to do some kind of ownership check here... var update = null;
+    // You'll probably want to do some kind of ownership check here...

+    var update = null;
-    if (Meteor.isServer) {
+    // You can avoid this by initializing fc.update on the client to be fc.localUpdate if (Meteor.isServer) {
       update = fc.update;  // Server actually persists the update
     } else { // isClient